sassoftware/sas-viya-forecasting/Forecasting-Cookbook/README.md

 SAS Viya Forecasting Cookbook
 =============================

-In this cookbook, we are illustrating the new SAS Viya Forecasting procedures and object packages using the examples in the online book **Hyndman, R. J., & Athanasopoulos, G. (2018). *Forecasting: principles and practice*.
-OTexts**, that can be found at this [link](https://www.otexts.org/book/fpp).
+In this cookbook, we are illustrating the new SAS Viya Forecasting procedures and object packages using the examples in the online book **Hyndman, R.J., & Athanasopoulos, G. (2018) *Forecasting: principles and practice*, 2nd edition, OTexts: Melbourne, Australia.
+OTexts.com/fpp2.
+Accessed on June 7, 2019.**, that can be found at this [link](https://otexts.com/fpp2/).

 The cookbook outline is as follows:

-## Chapter 1-3: Getting started, The forecaster's toolbox, and Judgemental forecasts
+## Chapter 1-4: Getting started, Time series gaphics, The forecaster's toolbox, and Judgemental forecasts
 No code or examples in the book.

-## Chapter 4: Simple linear regression
+## Chapter 5: Time series regression models
 We use a combination of DATA step and PROC REGSELECT to illustrate:
 1. Forecasting using PROC REGSELECT
 2. Check residual autocorrelation using TSA AUTOCORRELATION function
 3. Test the residual autocorrelation using TSA WHITENOISE function.
 Please note that the book uses the Durbin-Watson test instead.

-## Chapter 5: Multiple linear regression
-We use a combination of DATA step and PROC REGSELECT to illustrate:
-1. Forecasting using PROC REGSELECT
-2. Check residual autocorrelation using TSA AUTOCORRELATION function
-3. Test the residual autocorrelation using TSA WHITENOISE function.
-Please note that the book uses the Durbin-Watson test instead.
-4. Use variable selection features to select proper predictors
+4. Use variable selection features to select proper predictors.

 ## Chapter 6: Time series decomposition
 We use a combination of DATA step and PROC TSMODEL with TSA, TSM, and ATSM packages to illustrate: